|Nursing Program Frequently Asked Questions|

 I am an LPN with a license in Arizona.
 Do you offer a transitional course from LPN to RN?

 Answer: No, but we do provide an optional LPN preparation course after second block if students choose to sit for the NCLEXPN examination.
-Students can continue with the second year of courses for the Associate of Science in Nursing degree without interuption.
+Students can continue with the second year of courses for the Associate of Applied Science in Nursing degree without interuption.
 This allows a student to apply for the NCLEXRN exam.

 The Central Arizona College Nursing Program does not discriminate on the basis of race, religion, color, national origin, sex, handicap/disability, sexual orientation, age, or veteran status in the application, participation, access and treatment of persons in instructional programs and activities.
 The CAC Nursing Program reserves the right to change, without notice, any materials, information, curriculum, requirements or regulations.